finkelshtein/SunflowersWales/content/fundraising/02-07-2024 Marathon/index.md

 <!--more-->

-We are deeply grateful to <a href="https://www.facebook.com/anastasia.opalatenko/" target="_blank">Anastasiia Opalatenko</a> for her incredible fundraising efforts.
+We are deeply grateful to <a href="https://www.facebook.com/anastasia.opalatenko/" target="_blank" rel="noopener noreferrer">Anastasiia Opalatenko</a> for her incredible fundraising efforts.

 She ran a full marathon and raised an amazing **£840** for Sunflowers Wales, all to help buy medical supplies for Ukrainian paramedics!